About this Video

 - Room and board

-- Rental or purchase of required equipment, materials or supplies (including
+- Rental or purchase of required equipment, materials or supplies (including a computer)

 - Allowance for books, supplies and transportation